Exergist/VA-AHK.Integration/README.md

 There are two ways to update the AutoHotkey version in VA-AHK.Integration:
   1. If new VA-AHK.Integration releases are available the *.vax* import process will automatically update your existing files (assuming the package includes a newer/different version of AutoHotkey compared to what you already installed).
-  2. To update VA-AHK.Integration manually download the AutoHotkey_H v1 *.zip* package and take the updated *AutoHotkey.dll* files from the *Win32w* and *x64w* folders from *ahkdll* (see above link) and move them into VA-AHK.Integration's *x86* (32-bit) and *x64* (64-bit) folders, respectively.
+  2. To update VA-AHK.Integration manually download the AutoHotkey_H v1 *.zip* package and take the updated *AutoHotkey.dll* files from the *Win32w* (32-bit) and *x64w* (64-bit) folders from *ahkdll* (see above link) and move them into VA-AHK.Integration's *x86* (32-bit) and *x64* (64-bit) folders, respectively.

 You can check the version of AutoHotkey employed by VA-AHK.Integration by creating an AutoHotkey thread and then running:
 ```C#
 ahk.ExecRaw("MsgBox, AHK version =  %A_AhkVersion%");
 ```
-Both the *Single Function Example* and *Multi-Function Example* commands included within the VoiceAttack profile demonstrate how to retrieve the installed AutoHotkey version.
+...and the *Multi-Function Example* commands included within the VoiceAttack profile fully demonstrate how to retrieve the installed AutoHotkey version.

 ## Help I have issues!
 First and foremost, **_[read the VoiceAttack manual](http://voiceattack.com/VoiceAttackHelp.pdf)_**.
 Yes it's long, but it covers most of what is needed for you to understand and use VoiceAttack.
 Plus it covers more advanced stuff which is great to know so you can do other super cool things.